Sub-Saharan Africa: Art

 The oldest abstract art in the world is a shell necklace, dated to 82,000 years, in the Cave of Pigeons in Taforalt, eastern Morocco.
 The second-oldest abstract form of art, and the oldest rock art, is found in the Blombos Cave at the Cape in South Africa, dated 77,000 years.
 Sub-Saharan Africa has some of the oldest and most varied style of rock art in the world.

 Although sub-Saharan African art is very diverse, there are some common themes.
 One is the use of the human figure.
 Second, there is a preference for sculpture.
 Sub-Saharan African art is meant to be experienced in three dimensions, not two.
 A house is meant to be experienced from all angles.
 Third, art is meant to be performed.
 Sub-Saharan Africans have a specific name for masks.
 The name incorporates the sculpture, the dance, and the spirit that incorporates the mask.
 The name denotes all three elements.
 Fourth, art that serves a practical function.
 The artist and craftsman are not separate.
 A sculpture shaped like a hand can be used as a stool.
 Fifth, the use of fractals or non-linear scaling.
 The shape of the whole is the shape of the parts at different scales.
-Before the discovery of fractal geometry], Leopold Sedar Senghor, Senegal's first president, referred to this as "dynamic symmetry".
+Before the discovery of fractal geometry, Leopold Sedar Senghor, Senegal's first president, referred to this as "dynamic symmetry".
 William Fagg, a British art historian, has compared it to the logarithmic mapping of natural growth by biologist D'Arcy Thompson.
 Lastly, sub-Saharan African art is visually abstract, instead of naturalistic.
 Sub-Saharan African art represents spiritual notions, social norms, ideas, values, etc. An artist might exaggerate the head of a sculpture in relation to the body not because he does not know anatomy but because he wants to illustrate that the head is the seat of knowledge and wisdom.

-The visual abstraction of African art was very influential in the works of modernist artist like Pablo Picasso, Henri Matisse, and Jacques Lipchitz.
+The visual abstraction of African art was very influential in the works of modernist artists like Pablo Picasso, Henri Matisse, and Jacques Lipchitz.